Coach Fleet

 In reality, this is a repainted Corgi OOC diecast.
 Crossways is grateful to Paul Savage for providing a replacement front end for the model.

 This ex-Padbus vehicle was purchased in late 2016 for schools work.
+It left the fleet in 2024.

 In reality, this is a repainted Corgi diecast, with replacement seats fitted by Paul Dudfield.

 Originally registered S179GNW, this vehicle joined the fleet in 2016 for local schools and private hire work.
+It left the fleet in 2025.

 In reality, this is a repainted Corgi diecast with Mark Hughes models wheels.
 Crossways is grateful to Eldorado Sales and Service for preparing the vehicle for painting in our own workshops.